EleutherAI/pythia/README.md

 ## Pythia Paper Replication

-We provide further information for those interested in replicating our case studies performed in the Pythia suite paper, being
+We provide further information for those interested in replicating our case studies performed in the Pythia suite paper in the `case-studies/` folder of this repository, being

 * Memorization density over training
 * Intervention on pronoun frequencies in pretraining